lextudio/pysnmp.com/docs/source/sponsorship.rst

 `licensing model <https://www.pysnmp.com/license.html>`_ is extremely permissive.

-To keep our products at the edge of technology, the PySNMP Organization is offering consulting services and sponsorship opportunities.
+To keep our products at the edge of technology, the PySNMP organization is offering consulting services and sponsorship opportunities.
 If you are looking
 to: